 The opioid dependence crisis is all over the news lately, and it’s clear that these painkillers and other substances are ruining lives.
-If you or a loved one have used opioids and are now struggling with opioid dependence, you may be wondering what’s making it so hard to get off of the drugs your doctor prescribed.
+If you or a loved one have used opioids and is now struggling with opioid dependence, you may be wondering what’s making it so hard to get off of the drugs your doctor prescribed.
 Most people who struggle with opioid addiction never intended to use drugs illegally.
 No matter how tough of a time you’re having getting off of opioids, recovery is possible.
-At Tides Edge Detox, we provide safe medically assisted detox programs to help you get your recovery started on the right foot.
+At Tides Edge Detox, we provide safe, medically assisted detox programs to help you get your recovery started on the right foot.

 Your Brain’s Natural Opioids

 Ordinarily, the brain produces natural opioids as a response to pain.
 These opioids are not very strong and do not provide a high.
 They provide temporary relief from the body’s natural pain response to an injury or illness.
 When the brain works properly, opioids release pain or distress and contribute to an overall sense of well-being.

 When the medical community first began to use opioid pain medications, it seemed like a miracle answer for patients dealing with both acute and chronic pain.
 However, researchers and drugmakers did not thoroughly research these drugs in the areas of addiction and dependence.
 People who took opioid pain relievers that their doctor prescribed found that they were going through their pain medication quickly, often resorting to illegal means to get more medication.

 As outside opioids enter the body, brain chemistry begins to change.
 The brain no longer produces natural opioids.
 When the body runs out of outside opioids, withdrawal symptoms set in.
 The brain is being hit in two ways – first, it’s not producing any of its natural opioids.
 Secondly, it’s not getting the feel-good hit from outside opioids.